getanteon/ddosify-latency-action/README.md

 ### locations

 You can get the location name and codes from [example output](#example-output).
-Supported locations are accesible via [Ddosify API](https://docs.ddosify.com/cloud/api/latency-testing-api#get-supported-locations).
+Supported locations are accessible via [Ddosify API](https://docs.ddosify.com/cloud/api/latency-testing-api#get-supported-locations).

 | Example              | Description                                           |
 |----------------------|-------------------------------------------------------|